 How much insurance am I required to maintain on my vehicle?

 Customers must maintain proper insurance coverage throughout their loan or lease even if the vehicle is not being driven.
 For more information about insurance requirements, please review your contract or consult your auto insurance agent.

-What should I do if the vehicle is damaged in an accident and was not deemed a total loss?
+What should I do if the vehicle is damaged in an accident and can be repaired (was not deemed a total loss)?

 If your vehicle is damaged for any reason, including an accident, please contact your insurance company as soon as possible.